 - Alternative Work Strategies may be implemented at the school or unit level.

 - All schools and units are required to submit their post-pandemic plans, in alignment with the above policy, to the Office of Human Resources for review.

 - Any arrangements instituted under this Policy are subject to revocation by the school or unit leadership at any time with or without prior notice.

 - This policy will be assessed regularly and refined as needed.

 Policy on COVID-19 Alternative Work Arrangements

-Northwestern has established a temporary provision for faculty and staff required to return to in-person campus work activities, or who support ongoing academic research, who request alternative work arrangements due to:
+In 2020, Northwestern established a temporary provision for faculty and staff required to return to in-person campus work activities, or who support ongoing academic research, who request alternative work arrangements due to:

 - Own or household risk of exposure,